Innovative Fund Removes Barriers for Undergraduates

-The Last Mile Education Fund invests in low-income underrepresented students in high-demand technology and engineering fields, helping them persist through the last mile to graduation by overcoming these otherwise trivial financial hurdles for which assistance is less available.
-The fund has secured $3 million to launch its inaugural effort focused on women in computing fields.
+The Last Mile Education Fund invests in financially vulnerable students in high-demand technology and engineering fields, helping them persist through the last mile to graduation by overcoming these otherwise trivial financial hurdles for which assistance is less available.
+The fund has secured $3 million to launch its inaugural effort focused on students in computing fields.
 The initial funding round drew investment from Pivotal Ventures, former Pinterest executive Françoise Brougher, ReBoot Representation, the Patrick J. McGovern Foundation, the Murphy Family Fund, the Cognizant Foundation, AnitaB.org, the Hopper-Dean Foundation, Capital One, Schmidt Futures, the Gordon & Betty Moore Foundation, and Snap Philanthropy.

 Last Mile began operation in 2019, testing its unique model through pilot investments and planning grants.
-The fund pioneered a bold investment-based approach to provide agile, just-in-time financial support for low-income, underrepresented tech and engineering students within four semesters of graduation.
+The fund pioneered a bold investment-based approach to provide agile, just-in-time financial support for financially vulnerable tech and engineering students within four semesters of graduation.
 Unlike traditional scholarships, where applicants receive assistance based on metrics like grades and prior awards, Last Mile focuses on applicants’ demonstrated persistence and resilience.
 Last Mile already has demonstrated both the demand for, and the impact of, this approach.
-It distributed over $300,000 to 350 low-income students in 2020, covering expenses like tuition, housing, car repairs, and other basic needs like internet and groceries in the form of COVID emergency grants.
-With the concept of abundance at the core of its mission, the Last Mile Education Fund reimagines striving low-income students as a high-impact opportunity that addresses diversity challenges plaguing the tech industry.
-And it offers partners an opportunity to invest in this historically under- resourced pool of high-potential talent that’s already in the pipeline.
+It distributed over $300,000 to 350 financially vulnerable students in 2020, covering expenses like tuition, housing, car repairs, and other basic needs like internet and groceries in the form of COVID emergency grants.
+With the concept of abundance at the core of its mission, the Last Mile Education Fund reimagines striving students as a high-impact opportunity in the tech industry and it offers partners an opportunity to invest in this pool of high-potential talent that’s already in the pipeline.

 “Rian’s journey validated the need to reimagine how we define student potential,” shared co-founder Ruthe Farmer.
 “Traditional scholarship models seek to identify and reward ‘top talent’, expecting resource-constrained students to be high-achieving outliers to be worthy of support.
 Last Mile is aimed at incubating striving students like Rian to become the next generation of technology innovators.
 They’ve had to be creative and resourceful to get this far, and so should we.”